 The first thing to say is that servicing, as with all appliances, is crucial.
-All Agas, except electric, need to be serviced/checked at least yearly.
+All range cookers, except electric, need to be serviced/checked at least yearly.
 They were often installed many years ago so things like flues and chimneys should also be looked at every now and again - your flue MUST be lined for example and cannot simply go into a chimney.

 In between this though what happens if something goes wrong?
 Firstly your pets will be affected first.
 They are smaller and are akin to the canary in the coal mine.
 If your dog starts sleeping a lot more than usual that can be a sign of CO poisoning - see this story.